thomas-senechal/BLIHNIT/README.md

 Small script to init BLIH repository easily.

+## Description

+BLIHNIT is a small script making it easier to create a git repo than with BLIH.
+This script also allows you to add write and read access to other blih users when they are added as parameters.

 ## Installation
+The installation process is simple, the installation script will copy `blihnit.sh` to your `/usr/bin/`.
+If needed, your sudo password will be asked.
+After this, the script will ask for your blih credentials and will generate a token which will be stored in `~ / .config /`.
+This config file containing your token will then be used by BLIHNIT to create your git repo.

 Standard installation with email and token saved in a config file:
 ```
 ./install.sh
 ```

+If you do not want BLIHNIT to store a token, you can use the following command during installation and only a copy of the script will be made.
+However, at each launch, BLIHNIT will ask you for your identifiers.

 Basic installation without any save:
 ```